robot-education/robot-handbook/website/design/plate/plate.md

 # Plate
-Plates are common components on many robots.
-Plates can be easily cut from sheets using a router or laser.

 ## Introduction
+Flat plates are common structural components on many robots.

+## Modeling
 The basic process for modeling a plate is demonstrated in the following animation.

 :::{animation} IntakePlateScene.mp4